aumpierre-unb/Psychrometrics-for-Scilab/README.md

 ### `adiabSat`

-`adiabSat` computes the saturation temperature and humidity given the specific entalpy.
+`adiabSat` Compute the temperature and the humidity at saturation condition given the specific enthalpy.
 A schematic psychrometric chart can the presented as a graphical representation of the solution.

 **Syntax:**